iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Tracking progress through plan execution
 - Selecting appropriate agents for specific step types

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can enhance this planning system to support its "Dynamic Task Planning" feature, adding capabilities for resource allocation and parallel execution of steps when appropriate.
+seeker-o1 can enhance this planning system to support its "Dynamic Task Planning" feature, adding capabilities for resource allocation and parallel execution of steps when appropriate.

 ## 3. Tool Integration Framework